-Consequence Tier 3 (C3) - Serious incidents such as major disruption, extreme defiance or dangerous behaviour will result in you having an immediate isolation.
+Consequence Tier 3 (C3) - Serious incidents such as major disruption, gross defiance or dangerous behaviour will result in a student receiving an immediate isolation.

-- Staff to alert 'On call' support via the Emergency Alert.
-On call staff to establish the reason for C3 and escort student to the Isolation suite - Work must be provided and completed whilst in Isolation and returned to the classroom teacher - Parents will be informed and the student will be expected to stay in isolation for the duration of the lesson and the whole of the next lunchtime and break time.
-If in Isolation during lesson 5, and the student gets the bus home, they should remain until 3.20pm or when their bus is ready to depart, whichever comes first. - The Behaviour Manager or Senior Leadership Team may decide that you need additional days in isolation and other consequences might also be necessary. - A suitable restorative approach should be utilised at this stage - Very serious breaches or persistent breaches could result in a fixed term exclusion or even permanent exclusion.
+- Staff will use the 'On call' system, outlined at Step 3 above.
+On call staff to establish the reason for C3 and escort student to the Isolation suite - Work must be provided for all students and completed whilst in Isolation and the classroom teacher should then collect the work from the Isolation room at the end of the day.

+- Point 6 below sets out the use of the Isolation room and the expectations for students.
+Parents/Carers will be informed and the student will be expected to stay in isolation for the duration of the lesson and the whole of the next lunchtime and break time.
+If in Isolation during lesson 5, and the student gets the bus home, they should remain until 3.20pm or when their bus is ready to depart, whichever comes first. - The Behaviour Manager or Senior Leadership Team may decide that a student needs additional days in isolation and other consequences might also be necessary. - A suitable restorative approach should be utilised at this stage - Very serious breaches or persistent breaches could result in a fixed term suspension or even permanent exclusion.

-Removal is where a pupil, for serious disciplinary reasons, is required to spend a limited time out of the classroom.
+Removal is where a student, for serious disciplinary reasons, is required to spend a limited time out of the classroom.

 Removal from the classroom should be considered a serious sanction.
 It should only be used when necessary and once ALL behavioural strategies in the classroom have been attempted, unless the behaviour is so extreme it warrants an immediate removal.
-Parents must be informed the same day if their child has been removed form the classroom.
+Parents/carers must be informed the same day if their child has been removed from the classroom.
 As with all disciplinary measures, schools must consider whether the sanction is proportionate and consider whether there are any special considerations relevant to its imposition.